gympy/gympy.github.io/_posts/2016-11-4-Literature-review.md

 ### Miscellaneous methods

-These works aren't as important to the present work as those listed previously; they were however too interesting to not mention, and present some other faces of reinforcement learning that was not covered in this review.
+These works aren't as important to the the direction in this thesis as those listed previously; however they provide important background material and highlight some other aspects of reinforcement learning that  have not yet been covered in this review.

 #### From Pixels to Torques